silverstripe/cwp/docs/en/02_Features/translations.md

 multiple pages in various languages or locales within languages.
 This module also adds the ability for your users to select which language of a page they wish to view.

-<div class="alert alert-info" markdown='1'>The SilverStripe Fluent module does not translate content automatically, content
-authors will need to enter the translated content manually for each translated page.</div>
+The SilverStripe Fluent module does not translate content automatically, content authors will need to enter the translated content manually for each translated page.

 ## Setup